JochenHiller/concierge-tests/docs/Concierge-EclipseSmartHome.md

   * Workarounds:
     * a) Use Apache SCR instead of Equinox DS
     * b) do not use file install, install via xargs directives
-* The Sonos Binding as Bundle-ActivationPolicy: Lazy.
-The bundle will NOT be started even if XML files should be parsed by Eclipse SmartHome

 ## References